alejandro0619/alejandro0619/README.md

 ----
 ## About me

-I'm an 18 years old undergraduate Software Engineering student and math apassionate, from Venezuela.
+I'm an 18 years old undergraduate Software Engineering student and math passionate, from Venezuela.

 I love programming, math and when I'm not coding, or proving some theorem, you'll catch me writing about what I love the most in my [blog](https://spaghettidev.tech).